jonahpearl/timewizard/README.md

 })
 saccade_df = saccade_df.sort_values(by='start_time').reset_index()

-# say you also have some fast running bouts
+# say you also have some fast running bouts from the previous example
 running_df = pd.DataFrame({
     'running_bout_starts': [300, 400, 500, 600],
 })